vegastrike/vegastrike.github.io/_posts/Introduction.md

-Hello to all of our past and present users I'm loki1950 Denis Belanger been with the project for 14 years now.
+Hello to all of our past and present users I'm **loki1950** aka Denis Belanger been with the project for 14 years now.
-And have been the forums administer for the last decade where I took the title "The Shepard" well a few weeks ago I was designated Project Lead by our current crew of developers so now that title took is more apt in that I now Shepard the whole project not just the forums.
+And have been the forums administer for the last decade where I took the title "The Shepard" well a few weeks ago I was designated Project Lead by our current crew of developers so now that title I took is more apt in that I now Shepard the whole project not just the forums.
     Now a bit of biography that 1950 in my username is the year I was born so I'm an old geek actually wrote my first code back in the sixties in a precursor of FORTRAN called FORTE my college years added Assembly language on a couple of then